How RakuAI Works — End to End

 Inference-only also means no GPU residency requirement for serving.
 The compute-intensive step (splat training) is a one-time cost per capture.
 Everything after that is geometry and MCP queries — runs on the same Azure Container Apps instances that serve the API.

-The pipeline is: phone video → COLMAP → Gaussian splatting → Azure Blob → MCP runtime → any LLM.
-The capture, reconstruction, runtime, and multi-vendor MCP steps are live; GPU-accelerated splat training is rolling out in early access.
+The pipeline is: phone video → COLMAP → Brush Gaussian splatting → Azure Blob → MCP runtime → any LLM.
+Four of the five steps are live.
+The fifth (GPU splat training) is wired and waiting on credits.
 The viewer to close the loop in the browser is the next milestone.

 If you want to try the capture end today, the PWA is at rakuai.com/capture-app/.
 If you want to drive a scene over MCP from Claude Desktop, the guide is at /developers/claude-desktop.html.
 If you want to understand the full tool surface, it is at /mcp.html.